JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/README.md

 So, it's generally recommended to use the value prop for controlled components to ensure synchronization between the input value and the component state

+Requirements for Keys

+- Use whenever we have a list of elements (so every time we do a map)
+- Add the key to the **top-most JSX element in the list**
+- Must be a string or number
+- Should be unique for this list
+- Should be consistent across rerenders

 ### `npm start`

 Runs the app in the development mode.\